Noah-Grimaldi/keyword-seo/README.md

 **INSTALLATION** - You can either download the source code above (main.py) or you can download the executable [here](https://github.com/Noah-Grimaldi/keywordSEO/releases/tag/v1.0).

+**ISSUE(S)** - If you have more than two tabs open on Chrome, pytrends gets flagged by a Google 429 error.
+If possible, keep only two tabs open on Chrome while using keywordSEO.

 **IMPORTANT** - After clicking the SUBMIT button the program may take a couple seconds to process the requests and display the keyword results. (pytrends) - If you want to use proxies as you are blocked due to Google rate limit:

 ```